Downtown Summerlin: History

 The Howard Hughes Corporation began planning Summerlin, Nevada in the late 1980s, along with plans to build a town center, which would ultimately become the village of Summerlin Centre.
 Tom Warden, vice president of community relations for Howard Hughes Corporation, said the village of Summerlin Centre would be "the center of Summerlin geographically, as well as many other ways.
 It will be the center of entertainment, business, retail, culture and education."
 The town center would include a shopping mall, office space, and a casino resort, as well as movie theaters and restaurants.

-The planned Summerlin Town Center project would include the proposed mall as well as office space.
-The project would be developed by The Rouse Company and its subsidiary, The Howard Hughes Corporation.
+The mixed-use project would be developed by The Rouse Company and its subsidiary, The Howard Hughes Corporation.
 Development of the Summerlin Centre village was underway in 1999.
 The village was expected to take five years to complete, with the mall scheduled to open in 2004.
-By December 2003, the upcoming Red Rock Resort by Station Casinos was intended as the centerpiece of a planned downtown Summerlin area, known then as Summerlin Centre or Summerlin Town Centre.
-Summerlin Town Centre would include the proposed mall – rescheduled to open in 2006 or 2007 – as well as office and residential components.